Billyherringtonbeliever86/Pa1414-moveout/readme.md

 Download the library and extract the content into the newly created mapp https://fontawesome.com/download

+TEST
+    Stand in the root project folder
+    TYPE: npm test

 RUN
     Stand in the directory where app.js is
     type: node app.js